University of Rochester Neurorestoration Institute (URNI)

 Vision of the URNI

-To be nationally recognized as a leading center for rehabilitation focused on restoration of cognitive, motor, and sensory function.
+To be a national destination for rehabilitation of people with chronic neurologic conditions, and a center for excellence in research on restoration of cognitive, motor, and sensory function.